Euripides, Iphigenia in Taurus

 IPHIGENIA IN TAURUS

 Lo, Orestes and his friend Pylades have just arrived on shore; Apollo has sent him here to steal Artemis’ statue and bring it to Attica.
 As Iphigenia kvetches with a Chorus of maidens, a herdman brings news of these new foreign arrivals, saying that one is named Pylades and the other went into a fit a lunacy.
-The captives are brought to Iphigenia and a tense exchange ensues — neither sibling knows the identity of the other at first.
+The captives are brought to Iphigenia and a tense exchange ensues — neither sibling knows the identity of the other at first (a type of dramatic tension Euripides likes to exploit).
 Iphigenia is willing to cut a deal: one sacrifice if the other carries a letter to her home in Argos.
 During negotiations it emerges that she indeed is Iphigenia and Orestes reveals his identity.
 They recall tapestries (148) and discuss events since their childhood parting.

 Euripides.
 Iphigenia in Tauris.
 Trans.
 Witter Bynner.
 Greek Tragedies.
 Volume 2.
 Ed.
 David Grene and Richmond Lattimore.
 Chicago: University of Chicago Press, 1960.
 111-179.

 Powell, Barry.
 Classical Myth.
 Upper Saddle River, NJ: Prentice-Hall, Inc., 2001.